-- This program ordinarily provides funds each semester (fall, spring, and summer) for up to three faculty members to hire student assistants to work for up to five hours per week to assist with research and associated clerical work.
+This program ordinarily provides funds each semester (fall, spring, and summer) for up to three faculty members to hire student assistants to work for as many as five hours per week to assist with research and associated clerical work.
 Students may work fewer hours per week; they may not work more hours.

 - Applicants must be full-time Loyola faculty members (including full-time affiliates) in the humanities.